juhasev/sample-ninja-help/edit-project-links-entry-link.md

 - SHA1
 - SHA256 (recommended)

-> If you need additional signing algorithms please contact us and we will consider adding them.
+> If you need additional signing algorithms please contact us and we will consider adding them

-### Example survey redirect link (from SampleNinja)
+> You must enable hashing for each project by selecting **algorithm**, **hash param name** and enter the **secret** in the **Sample Ninja -> Projects -> Edit Project -> Survey Links -> Edit survey link**.
+You can template the entry link configuration for future use.

+> **IMPORTANT:** If the computed hash does not match you should always return panelist back to Sample Ninja with **security** or **s=sec** status.
+See   [the help file for exit links](/edit-project-links-exit-links.md) for more information.

+## Example hash calculations
 These examples use real computed hash values so that you can verify your own hash calculations using the examples.
 Signing will verify the path and query part of a survey's URL including the leading slash.

-Using the following URL as an example:
+Please note that these examples are simplified and we have intentionally omitted panelist ID or **pid** parameter.

+### Example A

+In this example we are using **SHA-256** algorithm with secret **MySecretPasscode** to verify that URL has not been tampered with.

+Survey entry link produced by **Sample Ninja**

 ```
 https://surveyengine.com/projects?project_id=10&region=2&country=US&hash=18f3b4c68014e18a539a80916a937ac61d9a96303cd4f1b66a91c7e7f5afef8f